oracle-livelabs/apex/oci-document-understanding/2-install-scripts/2-install-scripts.md

 ## Introduction

-In this lab, you will run set of SQL commands using SQL Scripts.
+In this lab, you will run SQL commands using SQL Scripts.
 A SQL script can contain one or more SQL statements or PL/SQL blocks.
 You can use SQL scripts to create, edit, view, run, and delete database objects.

 Furthermore, you'll discover how to create multiple accounts in a single operation.

-Moreover, you'll configure Web credentials to authenticate connections to external REST services or REST Enabled SQL services from APEX.
+Moreover, you'll configure Web credentials to authenticate connections to external REST services or REST-enabled SQL services from APEX.

 Estimated Time: 10 Minutes